VallariAg/turtle/GUIDE.md

 "lsns" lists all namespaces and it's filled with chrome tabs.
 Why do broswers put each tab in its own namepace??

+#### step 3
+To isolate process -> change container's root fs
+Make the alphine fs as container's root.